minetest-whynot/whynot-game/mods/mobs_redo/mobs_monster/readme.md

 - The hot deserts are home to these guys who spawn at any time of the day to attack players.
 They drop 3-5 desert sand when killed.

-Spider

-- Found in dark holes inside desertstone (crystal biomes in ethereal), spiders wait for prey to amble past and strike.
-They are mostly docile during the day though unless hit.
-Will drop string when killed.

-New Spiders
+Spiders

-- Snowy spiders are found on higher cold areas, Tarantula's in higher jungle, Cave spider below -20 and Mese spider near areas containing the ore.
+- Snowy spiders are found on higher cold areas, Tarantula's in higher jungle, Cave spider below -20 and Mese spider near areas containing the ore and Crystal spiders only in Ethereal's crystal biomes.
+Some are docile during the daytime and will drop string when killed.

 Stone Monster